JamieBort/Portfolio-Website/administrative/fullstack_rebuild_branch_TODO.md

         - **DONE.** ~~Update the favicon (browser icon) from the Vite one to my `JB` one.~~

-        - For mobile horizontal and vertical, when scroll down the header and font shorten.

-        - For mobile vertical, shorten the header and make the font smaller.
+        - **DONE.** ~~For mobile vertical, shorten the header and make the font smaller.~~

-        - For horizontal mobile, make the two <Typography/> have same size font.

-        - For horizontal mobile, make the header shorter.
+        - **DONE.** ~~For horizontal mobile, make the header shorter.~~

-        - For horizontal mobile, maybe make header and font shrink when scroll down.
+      - Do these 4 things together and in sequence:

+        - Create and checkout the `fullstack_rebuild_restructure` branch

         - Look up the typical file structure for Vite front ends.

         - Then move those directories.

         - Then remove the `./index.html` file.

       - **DONE.** ~~Then change the name of this repo from `jamiebort.github.io` to `Portfolio Website`.~~